-The IRB administrative staff will notify the Managing Director of ORR and the VPR of decision to terminate approval within 2 business days of the decision.
+The IRB administrative staff will notify the Senior Director of OR and the VPR of decision to terminate approval within 2 business days of the decision.
 The VPR, serving as the IO, will promptly (within 30 days) notify other TTUHSC EI Paso officials or outside entities (HHS, FDA, NIH, affiliated institutions, etc.) as required to comply with our FWA.

-2.8.7.2 Termination by Institutional Official or IRB Chairperson shall include any actions taken to protect rights, welfare and safety of currently enrolled participants and whether they have been notified of the suspension.
+2.8.7.2 Termination by Institutional Official or IRB Chairperson

 In urgent situations the VPR acting in the role of IO or the IRB Chairperson acting on behalf of the IRB may determine that research activity must be terminated immediately.
 If this action occurs, the VPR/IRB Chairperson must provide a written report of this action to the IRB for review at the next convened meeting.
-The report
+The report shall include any actions taken to protect rights, welfare, and safety of currently enrolled participants and whether they have been notified of the suspension.